MagSafe: Pinout

 The rectangular metal shroud surrounding the pins acts as shielding for the electrical pins and a ferrous attractor for the magnet in the laptop.

 Third-party products

 Apple does not license the MagSafe connector to third parties, but manufacturers have devised a workaround: their MagSafe-compatible products use the actual connector from Apple's AC adapter, grafted onto their own products.
 Since this uses an actual Apple product, purchased legally, manufacturers believe that no licensing agreements are needed (a principle referred to as the first sale doctrine) and no patent was violated.
-However, in 2010 Apple still sued one such manufacturer, Sanho Corporation for selling its very popular HyperMac battery extension products which Apple claimed violated their patents.
+However, in 2010 Apple sued one such manufacturer, Sanho Corporation, for selling its very popular HyperMac battery extension products which Apple claimed violated their patents.
 Sanho has since ceased to sell their connector cable for the HyperMac series of external batteries.

 Fake MagSafe 2 chargers were offered for sale on sites such as Amazon.
 These chargers were sometimes unsafe or had false specifications in their labelling or malfunctioned: e.g. the LEDs on the connector did not show the correct color.